-You must share relevant information with workers and their representatives about matters that may affect their health and safety.
-This information should be provided early on, so workers and representatives have enough time to consider the matters, discuss them and then provide feedback to you.
+You must share relevant information with workers and their health and safety representatives about matters that may affect their health and safety.
+This information should be provided early on, so workers and health and safety representatives have enough time to consider the matters, discuss them and then provide feedback to you.